d6lts/panels_everywhere/README.txt

 themes will have CSS that expects different markup.
 To create a blank theme:

 1) mkdir sites/all/themes/blank
-2) Create the following four lines in a file named blank.info:
+2) Create the following five lines in a file named blank.info:

 name = Blank
 description = Blank
 core = 6.x
 stylesheets[all][] = blank.css
+engine = phptemplate

 3) Visit Administer >> Site building >> Themes and change your theme to the blank theme.